Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Collision-Avoidance Optimal Control

 where $\tilde{x}_{k}$ denotes the disturbed state at time grid $t_k$.
 Note that when ${w_k = 0}$, the formulation of the disturbed dynamics~\eqref{eq:disturbed-system-discrete-time-dynamics} is equivalent to the nominal system dynamics~\eqref{eq:intro-robot-system-discrete-time}.

-The disturbance sequence is considered unknown but assumed to be contained in a compact set $(w_0, \Compactcdots, w_{N\shortminus 1}) \in \mathcal{W}$.
-Given the presence of unknown disturbances, the evolution of the system state is inherently non-deterministic, leading to a set of possible outcomes.
+The disturbance sequence is considered unknown but assumed to be contained in a compact set $(w_0, \Compactcdots, w_{N\shortminus 1}) \in \mathcal{W}$, leading to a set of possible state trajectories.
 In this paper, we are concerned with the case that, at each time point $t_k$, the set is an ellipsoid centered at the nominal state $x_k$:

 where ${\Sigma_k \in\mathbb{S}^{n_x}_{+}}$ denotes the ellipsoid shape matrix.
 Consider dynamics of the ellipsoidal uncertainty sets of the form

 where the dynamics of the ellipsoid center are those of the nominal system.
 The method proposed in this paper is, in principle, compatible with all differentiable ellipsoid dynamics of the form~\eqref{eq:intro_dynamics_ellipsoid}.
 In the following, we present a specific linearization-based variant~\cite{Nagy2003a, Diehl2006c, Messerer2021} of the shape dynamics~\eqref{eq:intro_dynamics_sigma}, which we use throughout the remainder of this paper.
 Assuming that the disturbance sequence is contained within a high-dimensional ellipsoid